Ask any successful attorney: Nothing propels a legal career like having a great mentor.

 That’s especially true when the mentor is at the top of the profession and takes an active, personal interest in the development of the young lawyer he or she is advising.

-To maximize these opportunities, LCLD has developed the Success in Law School Mentoring Program, a comprehensive initiative for first-year law students from diverse backgrounds based on the principles of legal excellence and personal involvement.
+To maximize these opportunities, LCLD developed the Success in Law School Mentoring Program, a comprehensive initiative for first-year law students from diverse backgrounds, based on the principles of legal excellence and personal involvement.
+Attorneys at LCLD Member organizations (or LCLD Alumni) serve as Mentors to underrepresented first-year law students.

-Its goal is to ensure that talented law students receive the mentoring they need to maximize their potential, both during law school and afterwards as they prepare for the bar exam and launch their careers.
+The goal of this program is to ensure that talented law students receive the mentoring they need to maximize their potential, both during law school and afterwards, as they prepare for the bar exam and launch their careers.

 The essence of the Individual Mentoring Program (IMP) is meaningful, one-on-one mentoring.
-Since its launch in 2012, the Program has expanded from 25 to 33 cities across the United States, reaching more than 4,600 Mentors and Mentees in three academic year cycles.
+Since its launch in 2012, the program has expanded from 25 to 33 cities across the United States, reaching more than 7,600 Mentors and Mentees.

-LCLD has also developed a Group Mentoring Program (GMP) as another way for successful attorneys from LCLD Member organizations to share experiences, advice, and support with diverse law students at any stage of their law school experience.
+The second component of the program is the Group Mentoring Program (GMP).
+This year the GMP events will be virtual.
+LCLD has also developed a GMP as an additional way for successful attorneys from LCLD Member organizations to share experiences, advice, and support with diverse law students at any stage of their law school experience.
 Sessions will be scheduled during the school year and are designed to provide guidance in an informal, interactive, and collegial setting.

 For more on Group Mentoring and upcoming Events, please visit the program page here.

-If you have questions about LCLD's Success in Law School Mentoring Program, please contact Louise Bald, LCLD Program Manager.
+If you have questions about LCLD's Success in Law School Mentoring Program, please review the 2020-2021 Mentoring Program Prospectus linked in the "Resources" section at the bottom of this page, or contact Nancy Richardson, LCLD Program Manager.

 Browse photos from past mentoring events in the photo gallery below.